aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframerule/_index.md

 ---
 ## ICSSKeyframeRule interface

-The CSSKeyframeRule interface represents the style rule for a single key.
+The [`CSSKeyframeRule`](../icsskeyframerule) interface describes an object representing a set of styles for a given keyframe.
+It corresponds to the contents of a single keyframe of a @keyframes at-rule.

 ```csharp
 public interface ICSSKeyframeRule : ICSSRule